 Autumn rut at Knole

 Autumn is Dom's favourite time of year in Knole Park – cooler weather, changing colours and the deer rutting season, which lasts for most of October.
+As the Sackville family's Park and Deer Keeper, Dom knows the behaviour and signs to spot for the deer rutting season.

 During September the bucks are focusing on preparing for the rut.
 They are grazing hard and concentrating on building up their body condition.
 As well as eating grass, the acorns are starting to drop from the trees and the deer will jump up and try to get them – they absolutely love acorns.